hazelhkim/Problem-Solving/CTCI/Trees-and-Graphs/Trees.md

   }
 }
 ```
-In an post-order traversal, the root is always the last node visited.
+In a post-order traversal, the root is always the last node visited.